Automatic Essay Scoring and Feedback Generation in Basque Language Learning: The Basque C1 Dataset

 Given the essay and the scores for each criterion, the feedback and error-examples were manually written by professional C1 evaluators from Hitzez Euskaltegia \footnote{\url{https://hitzez.eus/}} and Urrats Euskaltegia \footnote{\url{https://www.urrats.eus/}}.
 Generic annotation guidelines were defined to ensure consistency with the structure shown in Figure \ref{fig:dataset}, but we gave them some flexibility to have more variability in the annotations.

 \paragraph{General overview}

-The final version of the dataset contains 3,200 essays with scores and feedback for each criterion \footnote{It will be available in the final version of the paper}.
+The final version of the dataset contains 3,200 essays with scores and feedback for each criterion.
 The essays have an average length of 334.29 words.
 Figure~\ref{fig:label_distribution} shows the score distributions for the criteria, which are generally centered on label C, except for \textit{Correctness}, which is centered on label D.

 Table~\ref{tab:explanations_description} shows the average length of the feedback in words along with the number of annotated error examples per criterion.
 Among all the criteria, \textit{correctness} shows the highest number of annotated error examples.
 This is expected as it is the most objective criterion. \textit{Richness} and \textit{Coherence} are the most abstract criteria; therefore, it is more difficult to identify specific errors in the text, resulting in fewer extracted examples.
 The number of examples in \textit{Correctness} is correlated with the writing score (See Figure \ref{fig:adib_kop_nota}).
 Writings with higher scores tend to contain fewer errors, thus the present fewer error examples.